In the Philippines I have been to the island of Palawan. I went there with some friends last November and it was amazing!

 Hope this helps, and feel free to ask about details!

-Oliver over 7 years ago
+Oliver almost 8 years ago

 Boracay!
 One of the most beautiful places I've ever been.
 The beaches are white, the water is crystal clear and there's lots to see and do – snorkeling, banana boat rides, jet skis, fishing, hire a boat, shopping, swimming, sunbaking etc. Plus, you can stop in Kalibo on the way there and say hello to my Grandma!

 The only downside is the number of hawkers that hassle you as you walk along the beach, trying to sell you sunglasses and massages.
 I guess it depends on what you want to do.
 Boracay is very much a resort island now (10 years ago it was a different story).
-If you're after a chilled out experience in the sun I'd suggest Phu Quoc Island in Vietnam. over 7 years ago
+If you're after a chilled out experience in the sun I'd suggest Phu Quoc Island in Vietnam. almost 8 years ago

 Hello Ian, Manila is expensive, having read some of the replies, I have to say I found Manila Safe, more problems in my own country than Manila